UPDATED: April 20, 2021

 The Columbia Convention and Visitors Bureau’s (CVB) first priority is the safety and health of its visitors, its industry partners and its team.
 Our hospitality community is carefully following the guidelines of the U.S. Department of State and Centers for Disease Control and Prevention (CDC) and our local health department authorities.
 The city of Columbia and the County of Boone are no longer under a stay-at-home order.
 Information about what is permitted now that the order has been lifted can be found on Columbia’s Coronavirus Resource Page under Reopening and Recovery Documents.

 The requirement to wear a face mask for all persons 10 years old and above is currently in effect.
-It is currently extended through February 16, 2021.
-You can review the entire ordinance opens in a new windowhere.
+It is currently extended through May 12, 2021.
+You can review the entire ordinance opens in a new windowhere.opens PDF file

 At this time, there are multiple confirmed cases of COVID-19 in Boone County.
 The Columbia CVB highly recommends travelers follow protocols directed by the Centers for Disease Control and Prevention (CDC):